erfan-seifi/erfan-seifi/README.md

 ### About Me
-I am a Ph.D. student in Electrical and Computer Engineering at the University of Tulsa, with an extensive experience in optical/wireless communication, computer vision, signal processing and software development.
+I am a Ph.D. student in Electrical and Computer Engineering at the University of Tulsa, with an extensive experience in Optics/Photonics and software/hardware development.
 Proficient in Python, C/C++ and MATLAB, with strong object-oriented programming background.

 👨🏻‍🎓 Education: